KDE/digikam-doc/README.md

 find *.png | xargs -0 ./optpng.sh
 ```

+### Gif Animations

+Another format supported inside the documentation is animated Gif.
+It can be used to present a region of screen
+from the application while an operation is under progress.
+It's perfect to write tutorials.

+A good tool to capture video from desktop is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).

 ### Translations

 The documentations are internationalized by KDE translator teams.
 In this repository, only the native English